Betsy Prioleau

 Betsy Prioleau is an American author and cultural historian.
 Prioleau's books include Swoon: Great Seducers and Why Women Love Them and Seductress: Women Who Ravished the World and Their Lost Art of Love, and Diamonds and Deadlines: A Tale of Greed, Deceit, and A Female Tycoon in the Gilded Age.

 Early life and education

 Prioleau was born and raised in Richmond, Virginia.
 She graduated from the University of Virginia with a B.S. and M.A. in English and received a PhD in American literature at Duke University.

 Career

-After completing her PhD, she taught English and world literature at Manhattan College, where she was an associate tenured professor.
+After completing her PhD, she taught English and world literature at Manhattan College.
 She then taught cultural history at New York University Liberal Studies Program.
 Prioleau regularly appears on radio shows as an expert on seduction and related topics.
-She was the co-host of Errol Gluck's popular podcast, GluckRadio from 2013 to 2014 until she left the show to pursue a writing project.
+She was the co-host of Errol Gluck's podcast, GluckRadio, from 2013 to 2014 until she left the show to pursue a writing project.